Common Express Entry Mistakes

 5. Delaying Submission

-6. Wrong or Missing ECA (Education Credential Assessment)
+6. Incorrect or Missing ECA (Education Credential Assessment)

-Hiring a legal proffesional to assist with your application is crucial to ensure meeting all requirements and avoid common mistakes.
+Hiring a legal professional to assist with your application is crucial to ensure meeting all requirements and avoid common mistakes.

 Disclaimer: This article is for general information purposes only and it is not intended as legal advice.
 The information is not a substitute for professional legal advice, and it may not be appropriate for you.
 Do not rely solely on this blog.
 Always do your own research and due diligence.
 Immigration laws and regulations can change over time.
 It is important to consult with a qualified immigration lawyer if you are unsure how to proceed.